scrapy/scrapy/docs/intro/install.rst

 * `twisted`_, an asynchronous networking framework
 * `cryptography`_ and `pyOpenSSL`_, to deal with various network-level security needs

-Some of these packages themselves depends on non-Python packages that might require additional installation steps depending on your platform.
+Some of these packages themselves depend on non-Python packages that might require additional installation steps depending on your platform.
 Please check :ref:`platform-specific guides below <intro-install-platform-notes>`.